 All new full-time freshmen under the age of 20 are required to live on campus unless they live in the local area and live with their parents.
 With a new residence hall, Magnolia House, in addition to its sister hall, Palmetto House, USC Upstate has some of the best freshman housing facilities in the state.
 Living on campus is the best way to get the most from your USC Upstate experience.
 Advantages to living on campus include proximity to classes, the library, dining locations, and campus events; opportunities to meet more people and make new friends; and a support system of trained residence hall assistants and other USC Upstate staff.
-Visit the Student Life web site for more information regarding housing/campus living.
+Visit Campus Life for more information regarding housing/campus living.

 Housing is not guaranteed; however, typically students who submit their housing applications by spring can be assured of a housing assignment.
 Pending availability, single rooms may be requested but are not guaranteed for freshmen.

 Yes.
 All students must register their vehicle with Campus Police.
 There is a registration fee for a parking decal and designated parking areas.